wlsankey/NanodegreeProject2-SwissTournament/README!.txt

+SWISS TOURNAMENT application readme file

+About application:
+This application simulates a Swiss-style tournament in which players compete each round and pairings are based on the win-loss record of players.

-This file contains instructions for running the Swiss Tournament project.
+Instructions for running the application:

-1. Stand up the PostgreSQL database using the file "tournament.sql".
-This file contain the necessary sql commands to create the two tables--players and matches-- needed to store data relating to the swiss tournament.

-2. Once the database is standing, run the "tournament.py" file.
-This file contains all of the methods necessary for the function to operate.

-3. Run this file in your development environment to view individual methods.
-(I used a vagrant Ubuntu environment with ipython and psql.
-If you go this route, you will need to stand up the database using the appropriate psql commands and running the afore-mentioned "tournament.sql" file.
-Once your tables have been created, using ipython "-i tournament.py" to test indvidual methods or elements of the tournament such as deleting players or reporting winners of matches.

-4. To run and test the full application, use the tournament_test.py file with ipython (in the vagrant ssh environment).
-Running this file with the commando "ipython -i tournament_test.py" will run through the unit tests that demonstrate the capabilities of the program.
+1. SETUP: Navigate to via changing directories (cd) to the appropriate folder storing the application files.
+Run vagrant environment (or setup a new vagrant environment using "vagrant init" and the virtualbox preferred--in this case "ubuntu/trusty32").
+Type "vagrant init ubuntu/trusty32".
+If you are just setting up a vagrant environment be sure to adjust the Vagrantfile and add the following provisioning and configuration information:

+  config.vm.provision "shell", path: "pg_config.sh"
+  config.vm.box = "ubuntu/trusty32"

+Note that the file "pg_config.sh" is the Udacity-provided shell script that installs python and Postgresql on your box.

+2. VAGRANT SSH: Type vagrant ssh to enter the shell.
+Once the secure shell has booted, navigate to the folder containing the project files: "cd /vagrant" is likely the command and location but please make sure this is where you have the files stored.

+3.SETUP DATABASE: Now that your virtual machine is setup, you can stand up the database for the application.
+	a.
+Type "psql" to start the postegresql application.
+	b.
+Type "CREATE DATABASE tournament;" to create your database.
+	c.
+Exit psql by typing "Ctrl + D".
+Now re-enter and connect to your database by typing "psql tournament"
+	c.
+Type "\i tournament.sql" to use the existing file to setup your tables and views.
+After you are done you can exit psql again.

+4. RUN APPLICATION: In the vagrant command line type: "python tournament_test.py".
+This should run a test of the application.
+You will receiving a message verifying whether or not it worked.
+If for some reason it did not work, please close the application, return to the vagrant command line and try once more to make sure you typed everything correctly.